 I’ve long been curious about the name Clione.

-It debuted rather impressively on the national list in 1938, but dropped off the next year and hasn’t been back since.
+It debuted rather impressively in the national dataset in 1938, but dropped off the next year and hasn’t been back since.

 - 1939: unlisted